 At the time of writing, six cities have a metro system: Kolkata, Delhi, Bangalore, Mumbai, Chennai.
 My favorite metro system is Delhi; it’s expansive and just feels new.
 Kolkata is good but I wish it covered the airport and sprawled out just a little more.
 Mumbai was my least favorite; surprisingly, it didn’t feel like a metro as it did an actual train station with old cars.

-9. Train aka Indian Railways
+9. Indian Railways Train

 Trains are a popular form of transportation and ideal for long distance travel.
 There are day and overnight sleeper trains and you can choose the class/quality.
-A common complaint of travelers is that it is that the IRCTC does not allow you to book a seat with a foreign credit card.

 My Travel Itinerary from Pelling to Kolkata to Varanasi